 I use this example all the time, but it’s so perfect.
 The more my mom complained and stressed about her husband, my stepfather, living in the house, the longer she suffered.
 Essentially, he would never leave because she spent more time hoping he’d leave then taking action to change her situation.

-Resistance is inaction towards a problem.
+Resistance is inaction toward a problem.

 Solutions are not found when you’re always taking steps backwards.
 My mom took steps backwards by hoping instead of doing.
 She wanted her husband to leave because of his bad behavior but he wouldn’t.